What is a Recruitment drive?

 As you begin your aggressive sourcing activity, you may be inundated with applicants eager to fill your advertised positions.
 In such a case, technology will be required to vet each application and sort candidates accordingly.

-By scanning through candidate profiles and categorising them based on their relevant skills, technology can greatly assist you with the initial sourcing and screening process.
+By scanning through candidate profiles and categorising them based on their relevant skills, technology can greatly assist you with the initial sourcing and candidate screening process.
 This will assist you in sorting the best-fit candidates from a list of ideal candidates, allowing you to better plan your interview process.
 The use of technology will speed up and improve the efficiency of your screening process.

 6. Plan out your interview process